-- Next Steps: If you want to learn more about SEP IRAs, where you can get one, and the investment options available, be sure to check out our article on the Best SEP IRA Providers.
+- Next Steps: If you want to learn more about SEP IRAs, where you can get one, and the investment options available.

 If you don’t yet have a SEP IRA and are thinking about establishing a plan, it’s important to understand the contribution limits, rules, and deadlines for SEPs.
 You can learn more about how SEPs work and how to use them by reading our ultimate guide to SEP IRAs.

 The free SEP IRA calculator above can help self-employed individuals and small business owners determine their maximum SEP IRA contribution for the year.
 For business owners who have employees, the calculator can also provide the required SEP contributions for all employee accounts based on the contribution an employer makes for their own account.

 Using the free SEP IRA calculator above requires users to provide a number of inputs.
 These inputs are based on employer income, employee compensation, and desired employer SEP IRA contributions.
 These are the factors that determine whether an employer can make their desired SEP contribution and how much employers must contribute to employee accounts.

 The three inputs for the SEP IRA calculator above are:

 1. Employer Taxable Income

 The taxable income of a business owner or self-employed individual is the primary factor in determining your SEP IRA contribution limit and contributions for any employees.
 SEP contributions are limited to $55,000 or 25 percent of taxable income, so calculating your contribution limit starts with entering your taxable income into the SEP IRA calculator.